 - Easy and quick installation

-As a result, a single-cylinder lock is perfect for emergency exit.
+As a result, a single-cylinder lock is perfect for an emergency exit.
 On the other hand, thieves can easily break the windows and reach inside for the thumb-turn mechanism.
 However, modern windows are sturdy, preventing to break by force.

-However, many areas banned double cylinder lock.
+However, many areas banned double cylinder locks.
 Its strength is also its weakness.
 As one cannot go inside or outside by breaking glass or windows, it is an alarming condition for emergency situations like burning.
-In the event of a fire, a double cylinder deadbolt may stop you from quick exist unless you can use the right key.
+In the event of a fire, a double cylinder may stop you from quick exist unless you can use the right key.

 In amended article 5.33A, Texas Insurance Code prohibited double cylinder lock: “Double-cylinder deadbolts that lock from both sides are prohibited by City of Arlington Fire Code and considered a safety hazard”.

-Fortunately, some companies come with a “captive thumb turn” key that allows you to remove the thumb turn and converts the lock from a single cylinder to a double cylinder deadbolt.
+Fortunately, some companies come with a “captive thumb turn” key that allows you to remove the thumb turn and converts the lock from a single cylinder to a double cylinder.
 However, this idea is useless in an emergency situation as you can remove the thumb-turn and make it a double cylinder deadbolt.

 We recommend using single-cylinder deadbolts with ANSI Grade 1 for exterior doors.
 It is also suggested to avoid glass doors.

 All deadbolt quality is not the same.
 There is a grading system that will tell you how strong your deadbolt is or what type of physical punishment or hammer blows it can tolerate if someone wants to go inside through destroying the deadbolt.
 As a result, before installing a deadbolt, you should know the grade of your door lock so that you can choose the right type of deadbolt for commercial or residential use.